angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Draw Restrictors

-This category is one of the hardest to fight through effectively as they cause both delay and prevention of most of the piles we want to use.
-Leovold, Emissary of Trest, Narset, Parter of Veils and Spirit of the Labyrinth all fall under this heading.
-The easiest way to deal with them is of course removal however that is not always viable, especially in game 1.
+This category is one of the hardest to fight through effectively as they cause both delay and prevention of most of the piles we want to use. {{Leovold, Emissary of Trest}}, {{Narset, Parter of Veils}}, {{Hullbreacher}} and {{Spirit of the Labyrinth}} all fall under this heading.
+The easiest way to deal with them is of course removal however that is not always viable, especially in game one.
 Another way is to simply pass the turn a number of times using the sorcery speed cantrips on your turn and the instant speed free cyclers on the opponent's turn.
-Predict is quite useful in this scenario as, despite costing {1}{U} it allows you to *burn through* 2 cards from the stack.
+Predict is quite useful in this scenario as, despite costing {1}{U} it allows you to *dig* up to three cards deep into the pile.
 Something like the following may be useful facing an opposing Narset for example (spread over multiple turns):

 <row variant="pile">{{!Pnd}} {{!Pdt}} {{!EoA}} {{!Pnd}} {{!TO}}</row>